 Before offering an appointment to an international scholar, the appointing unit must consult with an international scholar advisor.
 See the section below on recommended salary or stipend levels for special considerations that may apply.

-Postdoctoral fellows are trainees who are funded by portable fellowships awarded by entities external to Oregon State University and have funding managed by the Office of Post Award Administration.
-As is the case with postdoctoral scholars, they conduct their research and receive training under the mentorship of an Oregon State University faculty member.
+Postdoctoral Fellows are trainees who are funded by portable fellowships awarded by entities external to Oregon State University.
+They conduct their research and receive training under the mentorship of an Oregon State University faculty member.

 Postdoctoral Fellows are not entered into the university's payroll system and paid salaries as employees.
 Instead, their funding is managed by the Office of Post Award Administration via Accounts Payable.